SDU-eScience/SDUCloudDoc/docs/source/storage.rst

    :align:   center

 Here the user can either drag-and-drop a file or use the browse option to browse their computer.
-The user is able to upload one or more files, or a single tar.gz file that either can be extracted once uploaded or simply upload the tar.gz as the file it is.
+The user is able to upload one or more files, or a "tar.gz" or ".zip" file that either can be extracted once uploaded or simply upload as the archive.
 The files will be uploaded to the current folder.

 .. figure::  images/screens/files/upload_with_file.png
    :align:   center